 Muhammad Ali may be one of the greatest and most recognizable figures in the history of boxing, but one Irishman from County Fermanagh claims that he humbled the heavyweight champion in his own backyard.

-Tyrone Monaghan told the Sun that he defeated Ali in a sparring session in 1983 at the age of just 17.
+Tyrone Monaghan told the Sun in 2020 that he defeated Ali in a sparring session in 1983 at the age of just 17.

 The unlikely story was borne out of an equally unlikely friendship between Ali and Monaghan's father Paddy.